 Summer students can only rent for a minimum of 1 month and up to a maximum of 2 months.
 Below are the different rental periods:

 – July 15th – August 14th

 – July 1st – August 31st

 – August 1st – August 31st

 All summer students must move out by 10 am, 4 days before the end of their contract.
-When planning your stay, please take this inspection period into account.
 For example, if your contract ends August 14th, your move-out deadline is August 10th at 10 am.
-Please be careful to book for a period that covers your entire stay, taking this 4-day period into account.